hcorry98/startup/README.md

 I learned how to combine Bootstrap with CSS to achieve the look and feel we want while maintaining the web standards.
 I also learned how to use CSS to override the typical Bootstrap appearance using `!important`.
 I also experienced how using HTML and CSS together can simplify a lot of the code instead of just trying to use HTML by itself (especially without Bootstrap).
 The `play` page is a perfect example of this.

+### JavaScript

+I learned how to store items in the local cache using the localStorage.
+This allows for persistent data between sessions and between web pages.
+I also learned how to use classes and functions to be able to fully implement the game, keep track of the score, and push the final result to the cache.
+It was very interesting to see when to use await/async with promises to ensure everything happens in the correct order.
+I also liked seeing how the allowPlayer variable was used to pause the user's ability to input while the program executed calculations and then resumed allowed input.

 ## Delligator

 **Deployment Command:**